 Grape root borer moths (Vitacea polistiformis).

-Which type of signal is involved (pheromone, allomone, kairomone, or synomone) is involved in each of the following cases?
+Can you identify Which type of signal (pheromone, allomone, kairomone, or synomone) is involved in each of the following cases?

 - A parasitic fly, Euclytia flavahe, is attracted to the odor of its host.